vibey19/study-compass/README.md

 On login the cloud copy is pulled; afterwards every change is pushed automatically (debounced).
 Without env vars the app silently stays local-only.

-## Deploy

-Push to GitHub and import the repo on [Vercel](https://vercel.com) — zero config.
-Set the two Supabase env vars in the Vercel project settings if you want login/sync.

-## Plan data

-`data/curriculum.ts` is generated (`npm run generate`) from a local curriculum file that isn't committed — treat `data/curriculum.ts` as the source of truth in this repo. `data/projects.ts` is maintained by hand.